Schlomoh/indg-test-case/README.md

 # Last One Out Loses

 ## Introduction
+This app was designed for practical evaluation in an interviewing process, with a strict 3-hour time limit (including concept and deployment).

 "Last One Out Loses" is a simple yet strategic game where a playing surface is covered with 20 items (sticks, coins, etc.).
 Two players take turns, and each may remove 1 to 3 items.
 The player who removes the final item loses the game.